 “It is on sale,” I said.
-“But 50 bucks is still a lot of money.”
+“But 50 dollars is still a lot of money.”

-“It’s not 50 bucks.
+“It’s not 50.
 It’s only 48.”
 Who decided it was a good idea to teach math to first graders, anyway?

 “That’s close enough to 50 bucks.
 We’re already going to the American Girl store tonight to find a new outfit on sale for your doll.
 Why would we buy you a whole separate doll, just because you happened to walk by it?”

 My patience was waning.
-We had candy to buy, we needed to get on the road, and 18-month-old Bailey on my hip was starting to feel like a sack of sweet potatoes.
+We had candy to buy, we needed to get on the road, and the 18-month-old on my hip was starting to feel like a sack of sweet potatoes.